csalgueirodev/js-analog-clock/README.md

 # js-analog-clock

-An analog clock with vanilla JS and CSS only using transition to make it full analogic
+An animated analog clock with vanilla JS and CSS only using transition to make a full analogic effect